-By on/or before October 1st each year (and about every 30 days thereafter for new enrollees), MCC sends out a college-wide email outlining the alcohol and other drug free policy as well as other polices.
+By on/or before October 1st each year, MCC sends out a college-wide email outlining the alcohol and other drug free policy.
 All email communication is considered the official means of communication at the college, and all staff and students are accountable for information disseminated in this manner.
-New employees hired throughout the year sign the Drug-Free Workplace Policy Statement Employee Information and Acknowledgement form as part of the hiring process.
+New employees hired throughout the year acknowledge the Drug-Free Workplace Policy Statement Employee Information by signing the new employee orientation form as part of the hiring process.